 Exhibit C: Opossums don’t just “play” dead.

 The one thing everyone knows about opossums is the way they “play dead.”
 But this defense mechanism is far more biologically complex than that time you “played a tree” in your high school’s rendition of The Wizard of Oz.
 (Not your best work, by the way.)

 Playing dead or “apparent death” is a last resort defense maneuver.
 When confronted, opossums will first bear their teeth, hiss and puff up – anything to make a predator think they’re bigger or meaner than they really are.
 (Though it should be noted, opossums have kicking canines capable of considerable damage.)
 They will also high-tail it up a tree when given the option.

 In the event that none of this works, opossums come equipped with self-destruct codes.
 Arms clutched, tongue lolling, they roll onto their side and go catatonic.
 They may also defecate and release a green, foul-smelling liquid from two paracloacal glands near the base of their tail.
 And they remain like this – despite being poked, shaken or bitten – anywhere from a few minutes to six hours.
 Interestingly, young opossums seem to use the trick more than old ones.

 Unfortunately, we don’t know much about what’s going on in the opossum’s brain during feigned death.
 Studies using electrocardiograms (ECGs) and electroencephalograms (EEGs) have found their brainwaves to look much the same whether awake or passed out.
-(I’d make a Lindsay Lohan joke here, but I don’t want to misconstrue these findings to mean opossums are overpaid idiots.)
+(I’d make a Snooki joke here, but I don’t want to misconstrue these findings to mean opossums are overpaid idiots.)